Grand Falls-Windsor: Education

 The town is part of the Newfoundland and Labrador English School District and is served by Woodland Primary (kindergarten to grade 3), Sprucewood Academy (Grade 4 to Grade 6), Forest Park Primary (kindergarten to Grade 3), Exploits Valley Intermediate (Grade 7 to Grade 9) and Exploits Valley High (Grade 10 to Grade 12).

 Post-secondary training is available at the College of the North Atlantic, a community college formed in 1977.

 Private colleges include Keyin College and Corona College.

 Health

-The town is served by Central Newfoundland Regional Health Centre and is within the Health and Community Services Central Region.
+Healthcare services in the town are administered by Newfoundland and Labrador Health Services.

 Transportation

 The nearest airport is the Exploits Valley (Botwood) Airport located north of Bishop's Falls which is used for hospital medical airlift transports and some private small aircraft.
 The nearest international airport is Gander International Airport, approximately 100 km east of Grand Falls-Windsor.
 There is a public heliport on Scott Avenue, Grand Falls-Windsor Heliport operated by the town.